workdojos/Dojos-Fresh-Hugo-Theme/content/admins/social-strategies.md

 ---
 <figure>
     <img src='/uploads/social-media.svg' alt='Dojo';/>
     <figcaption>A day in the life of social media.
-Enjoy AI-generated content using OpenAI's latest:  ChatGPT.
+AI-generated content from OpenAI's ChatGPT.
 The future of search?</figcaption>
 </figure>
 <br>
 Twitter: